govwiki/SingleAuditRepo/README.md

 If by any case some of pdf file(s) are not renamed, you can use rename_upload.py
 placing previusly in dir_pdfs unrenamed files, also previously preparing FileNameCrossReferenceList.xlsx
-as merged document from all FileNameCrossReferenceList.xlsx partials in zip files
+as merged document from all FileNameCrossReferenceList.xlsx partials in zip files.
+Merged FileNameCrossReferenceList.xlsx should be placed in dir_pdfs directory.

 # Licence
 GPL